-SUBCOMMITTEE ON PROGRESSIVE POLICIES FOR WORKING PEOPLE
+SUBCOMMITTEE ON EMERGING POLICIES FOR WORKING PEOPLE

-QUALITY HEALTHCARE FOR ALL
+QUALITY HEALTH CARE FOR ALL

-Healthcare is too expensive and inaccessible.
+Health care is too expensive and inaccessible.
 Nearly half of all Americans surveyed say a major health care expense would drive them into bankruptcy, and too many people are already buried in huge medical debt.
 We should not suffer and die early, nor should we feel pressure to avoid preventive or immediate medical care because the price of that care is too high.When you get sick, you should be able to take time off work and see the doctor.
 When you need a prescription to stay well - be it dental, vision, mental health, or for your general needs -you should be able to get that medicine.
 Quality healthcare for each of us will translate to healthier families and communities, and ultimately to a healthier Pennsylvania.

 In addition to the human rights and quality of life improvements, people who have healthcare coverage support an industry that’s one-sixth of our state’s economy and creates jobs that cannot be outsourced – and save taxpayer dollars along with lives in the long run.
-The Progressive Subcommittee is committed to creating affordable and accessible healthcare options for Pennsylvanians, regardless of employment.
+The Emerging Policies Subcommittee is committed to creating affordable and accessible healthcare options for Pennsylvanians, regardless of employment.

 A FAIR + EQUITABLE CRIMINAL JUSTICE SYSTEM